Visit and explore Tijuana

 You can rent a grill and prepare your own barbecue or eat in the restaurant.

 The park also has a small zoo where you will see several native species of Mexico.

 Teniente Guerrero park

-In the heart of Tijuana there is a first-hand place to take a break from the hectic activity of the city: the Teniente Guerrero Park.
-Sitting on one of its benches, under a lush tree, you can review your options for lunch or to plan your next walks.
+In the heart of Tijuana, there is a first-hand place to take a break from the hectic activity of the city: the Teniente Guerrero Park.
+Sitting on one of its benches, under a lush tree, you can review your options for lunch or plan your next walks.